bitfoundation/bitplatform/docs/bit-server-side/odata.md

     public string message { get; set; }
 }

+[Action]
 public async Task SendEmailToCustomer(SendEmailToCustomerArgs args) {
     // ...
 }
 ```

 As you can see this action has no return value (Task is an async equivalent of void).
-There is a class called SendEmailToCustomerArgs.
-Each property of that class describes one of your parameters.
-It can have a properties such as public Customer[] customers { get; set; } etc.
+There is a class called SendEmailToCustomerArgs. **Each property of that class describes one of your parameters.** It can have a properties such as public CustomerDto[] customers { get; set; } etc.

 To accept a complex type, you've to define your complex type as following: